-I know that many people in the FIRE movement have enough saved to account for emergencies or unexpected changes.
+I know that many people in the FIRE movement have enough savings to account for emergencies or unexpected changes.
 And many in the FIRE movement would be willing and able to go back to work if necessary.
 But not everyone is, and that is a genuine concern.

 Worse still, traditional retirees may not have the option to return to work if needed due to their age or more limited physical capabilities later in life.